offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/output/.macro_output_backup/container_output_9053d8f7145267bea55e7c88e674ede0/output.md

 }
 ```

-... , v5 is injected at the appropriate location to become simple tree T ...
+... , v5 is injected at the appropriate location to become simple tree T (un-trimmed) ...

 ```{dot}